-SECTION 1.5.
+SECTION 1.4.
 Should an employee not complete a contract, all sick leave days used but unearned will be deducted from the last salary payment.
 An employee who is absent due to sick leave after tendering resignation will have a resignation effective date as of the last day actively at work unless a physician's statement of disability is provided.

-SECTION 1.6.
+SECTION 1.5.
 Certified employees who are absent from work may remain on the requisition as long as the teacher is in-state pay status.
 However, that person will receive full pay for the remainder of unused sick leave.
 An employee will not be on payroll thereafter unless actually present.

-SECTION 1.7.
-Upon the approval of the (School Leader or other title), an employee may utilize sick leave for the following reasons:
+SECTION 1.6.
+Upon the approval of the Principal, an employee may utilize sick leave for the following reasons: